 It’s good for everyone to make sure and ventilate the room – the 360° painting professionals are up-to-date and aware of any potential painting hazards, including of the need to ventilate.
 Because pets can get sick if they ingest paint even when it is drying, paint furniture outdoors.
 This make it easier for you to protect your pets from themselves! (e.g. they won’t be able to chew on any table legs!)
 And it’s always a good idea to monitor your pets’ conditions throughout the painting process.
 If anything appears off – if they get lethargic, stop eating or display any unusual behavior, make sure they haven’t had exposure to the paint!

-After your pets’ safety, you’ll want to figure out what colors will work best with them!
+After your pets’ safety, you’ll want to figure out what colours will work best with them!

-Choose a calming color that will help them nap through the day.
+Choose a calming colour that will help them nap through the day.
 This lovely lilac bedroom makes the perfect cat-nap zone.

-Go with a color on the same palette as your dog’s coat.
+Go with a colour on the same palette as your dog’s coat.
 These puppers (and their accessories!) belong in this sweet country cottage.

 If you can, incorporate some fun things for your pet to enjoy in your home.
 Things tall and challenging have a way of really stimulating your cats.

-And if you are really dedicated to furry little ones, you could even choose a color palette that fits with their coat color.
-This bedroom from Apartment Therapy stays within a perfect color range of their two dogs’ silvery coats.
+And if you are really dedicated to furry little ones, you could even choose a colour palette that fits with their coat colour.
+This bedroom from Apartment Therapy stays within a perfect colour range of their two dogs’ silvery coats.